-While strolling through the wadi, you should be able to see AE Gathering Spot building and Wadi Shawka Park ahead (both marked on Google Maps).
+While strolling through the wadi, you should be able to see the AE Gathering Spot building and Wadi Shawka Park ahead (both marked on Google Maps).
 Head towards those buildings leaving Wadi Shawka on your left.
-Just before the AE Gathering spot, there is another smaller wadi on the right hand side.
-Some sort of a fence is blocking access for cars into it.
+Just before the AE Gathering spot, there is another smaller wadi on the right-hand side.
+A fence is blocking car access to it.
 Cross the fence and follow this small wadi.
 You will soon reach the famous Showka Pools which are the final destination of the hike for the day.
-Hikers love taking a dip into the pools on a hot day.
+Hikers love taking a dip in the pools on a hot day.
 Pools can get as deep as 2 meters, so you must know how to swim!

-After the pools, there is a trail continuing deeper into the wadi and looping around back to the before mentioned AE Gathering Spot.
-That trail is recommended for more adventurous and experienced hikers who are willing to take extra challenges (not a beginner hike, rated as moderate to difficult).
+After the pools, there is a trail continuing deeper into the wadi and looping around back to the before-mentioned AE Gathering Spot.
+That trail is recommended for more adventurous and experienced hikers who are willing to take extra challenges (rated as moderate to difficult, not a beginner’s hike).

 Download and follow this trail on your Wikiloc app

-If you are not yet using Wikiloc app, it is very helpful as the trails can be followed offline.
-I have shared this trail bellow.
-You can save it, download it, see the viewpoints and comments to help you navigate easily.
-NOTE: if the map bellow doesn’t load, you can follow this link: https://www.wikiloc.com/hiking-trails/shawka-dam-to-shawka-pools-hike-48002346
+If you are not yet using the Wikiloc app, it is very helpful as the trails can be followed offline.
+I have shared this trail below.
+You can save it, download it, and see the viewpoints and comments to help you navigate easily.
+NOTE: if the map below doesn’t load, you can follow this link.

 There are two factors you must take into account when preparing for this hike.
 First is hot weather conditions.
 Second is unforgiving terrain- it is harsh and hard with thousands of bigger and smaller rocks.
-Thus, for a perfect and safe hiking experience trekking experts would always suggest to prepare as follows.
-I can confirm from personal experience that it does make a difference):
+Therefore, for a perfect and safe hiking experience trekking experts would always suggest preparing as follows.
+I can confirm from personal experience that it does make a difference:

 Shawka Pools- my humble opinion

-Shawka pools are locally well known and one of the most easily accessible wadi water places in UAE.
+Shawka pools are locally well-known and one of the most easily accessible wadi water places in UAE.
 That means it sees quite a bit of visitors throughout the year.
-Sadly, not everyone acts responsibly in nature- the area around the pools was covered with classic trash (plastic bottles, clothes, food leftovers).
-Thus, I was hesitant to take a dip in the pools- it just did not look clean.
-Regardless, a man and his four dogs that were visiting the pools too seemed to enjoy the swim a lot.
+Sadly, not everyone acts responsibly in nature- the area around the pools were covered with trash (plastic bottles, clothes, food leftovers).
+Therefore, I was hesitant to take a dip in the pools- it just did not look clean.
+Regardless, a man and his four dogs that were visiting the pools seemed to enjoy the swim.

-The place could definitely have a better vibe if we humans were more considerate and didn’t trash the place.
+The place around the pools could definitely be more pleasant to spend time at if hikers were more considerate and didn’t litter the place.
 Furthermore, talking about the scenery- it is not as spectacular as the views we saw before reaching the pools.
 But this is my personal opinion only, and by no means, you should not be discouraged to visit Shawka pools.
-Cleanliness of the place should be addressed though, and I encourage you to always keep your trash with you and, if you can, pick up some as well.
+The cleanliness of the place should be addressed though.
+Make sure to always take collect your trash and help to keep nature clean.
+If you can, please pick up some litter along the way as well.